-The AC & RMC also conducted an annual self-assessment that reflected it had adequately fulfilled its duties as set out in the terms of reference.
+Additionally, the AC & RMC conducted an annual self-assessment to reflect its adequacy in fulfilling its duties as set out in the terms of reference.
 The Board conducted a separate review of the performance of the AC & RMC and was satisfied that the AC & RMC was well-qualified to discharge its duties and responsibilities in managing the risks and internal controls of the Company.